sborms/econometrics-meets-sentiment/docs/links.md

 # Links

-We group below a set of various links to public code, data and tools.
+We group below various links to public code, data and tools.

 ### Data